ryanjafari/ryanjafari.me/source/blog/2014-03-16-how-to-get-popcorn-time-back.html.markdown

 *This post is for informational and educational purposes only.
 I do not endorse or condone stealing in any way, which Popcorn Time doesn't do directly, but facilitates.*

+Seems like Popcorn Time is here to stay at [time4popcorn.com](http://www.time4popcorn.eu/).

-**Update**: [YIFY](http://yify-torrents.com.come.in/), the website that Popcorn Time is based on, took over Popcorn Time and provides fully built apps on GitHub [here](https://github.com/Yify/popcorn-app/releases/tag/v0.2.7-beta), which weren't available to my knowledge at the time of this writing.
-I'm not sure on the legality of this, so if they ever take that down, you're back to this guide to help build it yourself :)
+<s>**Update**: [YIFY](http://yify-torrents.com.come.in/), the website that Popcorn Time is based on, took over Popcorn Time and provides fully built apps on GitHub [here](https://github.com/Yify/popcorn-app/releases/tag/v0.2.7-beta), which weren't available to my knowledge at the time of this writing.
+I'm not sure on the legality of this, so if they ever take that down, you're back to this guide to help build it yourself :)</s>

 ---